learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 You have the latest Windows 10 Pro, and you can install Docker for Windows.

-Excellent performance, excellent developer experience.
+Excellent performance and excellent developer experience.
 You're sorted, aren't you?

 *Maybe.*